Marketing Inside Your Business

 - Public relations.
 Contact the local news outlets.
 Don't be pushy.
 Ask the reporters or editors what they think would be newsworthy about your business or about yourself.
 Are you a veteran?
 Did you switch careers?
 Follow a dream?
 It's all human interest.
 Announce promotions, anniversaries and other milestones (1,000th customer), and let them know what you're doing to help the local schools, charities, and other community organizations.
 Provide food or services to local soup kitchens, provide t-shirts to volunteers, use your staff for a local cleanup day.
 The possibilities are endless.
 Providing plenty of advance notice increases your chances of coverage.

 5) Social Media and Mobile Marketing

-Three things to know: 1) no one really understands this yet, 2) there are ways to make these channels work for you, and 3) you have to get involved.
+Three things to know: 1) No one really understands this yet.
+2) There are ways to make these channels work for you.
+3) You have to get involved.
 The idea is to add these channels to your other efforts and see how they work for you.

 The level of your involvement should be based on the type of business you operate.
 Fast-food brands have found great success using Twitter, Facebook, and YouTube to reach their target audiences (younger, more tech-savvy).
 Some brands have bundled promotions with music, movies, and sporting events, offering discounts to customers who provide ticket stubs from events or receipts from product purchases (video games, DVDs, etc.).

-Service brands offering discounts or savings for oil changes, early-bird tax filers, home cleaning, pet care, or after-school programs through emails, as well as through social and mobile media, have found these channels effective in bringing old customers back and in attracting new ones.
+Service brands offering discounts or savings for oil changes, early-bird tax filers, home cleaning, pet care, or after-school programs through email, as well as through social and mobile media, have found these channels effective in bringing old customers back and attracting new ones.